Exposing Hidden Biases in Text-to-Image Models via Automated Prompt Search: Introduction

 Striving to strike a better balance, we introduce \textbf{\methodname\ (\methodabbr)}, the first method that automatically discovers interpretable prompts maximizing bias exposure in text-to-image models. \methodabbr\ draws inspiration from the Visually-Guided Decoding (VGD) framework \citep{kim2025visually} - originally designed for matching generated images to target visuals using CLIP \citep{radford2021learning}.
-In particular, we maximize a \textit{joint} objective: the first term involves demographic bias scores obtained from lightweight linear classifiers trained on diffusion model activations (similar to VGD's visual similarity objectives), while the second equates to LLM's likelihoods.
+In particular, we maximize a \textit{joint} objective: the first term involves demographic bias scores obtained from lightweight linear classifiers trained on diffusion model activations, while the second equates to LLM's likelihoods.
 This substitution transforms an image inversion technique into a bias discovery tool while harnessing the search space of an LLM to ensure interpretable outputs.
-Our experiments reveal the following critical findings: \begin{itemize} \item \textbf{Debiased models retain vulnerability to contextually-triggered biases}, generating 76\% male images using \methodabbr-discovered prompts despite balanced performance (49\%) on manually curated prompts. \item \textbf{Subtle linguistic modifiers dramatically amplify bias}.
-For example, adding ‘with intense focus’ to ‘scientist’ shifts gender distribution from 65\% to 95\% male. \item \textbf{Contextual modifiers follow systematic linguistic associations}, \eg thought-related terms (``serious'', ``concerned'') are associated with male representation, while emotion-related terms (``compassionate'', ``joyful'') with female representation. \end{itemize}
+Our experiments reveal the following critical findings: \begin{itemize} \item \textbf{Most state-of-the-art DMs} (SD 1.5, SD 2.1, SDXL, Flux, SD 3.5) {demonstrate biases in terms of gender, race or age attributes} (\cref{tab:male_female_comparison,tab:white_black_comparison,tab:age_experiments_combined,tab:additional_diffusion_models,tab:dit_experiments}).
+In fact, our method manages to discover prompts that increase the distribution skewness (up to 95\% for male attribute in SDXL) compared to prompt-producing-baselines that are not guided by internal classifiers.